50+ STEM Water Science Experiments and STEM Projects for Kids in Elementary – play, educate and grow with nature’s

 Water is one of the greatest mediums for exploring science.
 It’s easy to work with, it’s readily available, it’s safe and kids love playing with it.
 It is impossible not to have fun while learning with water.
 Are you looking for some great ideas for water projects in your class, homeschool or home?
-Find some great inspiration on this list of over 40 water projects for kids!
+Find inspiration on this list of over 50 fun science experiments and water projects for kids!

 To make navigating this resource easier, I have divided all of our water projects and STEM activities into some general categories.

 CHEMISTRY WATER EXPERIMENTS